When To Take Social Security Payments: Your Age Matters

 Knowing when to take Social Security is tricky.
 Before you start taking benefits, learn the rules and your full retirement age.

 The question of when to take Social Security benefits is a tricky one.
-Of course, the short answer is that you become eligible to start taking benefits when you turn 62, but that might not be the best time for you to start tapping those benefits.
+The short answer is that you first become eligible to start taking benefits when you turn 62.
+Full retirement age is between 66 and 67, depending on your birth year, and that's when you can claim your full, unreduced retirement benefits.

-Age 62 marks only the beginning of eligibility for Social Security; it does not put you at what's called "full retirement age" (FRA).
-In other words, you won't become eligible for full benefits until you reach your FRA, which differs depending on your birth year.
+Although age 62 marks the beginning of eligibility for Social Security, it does not put you at "full retirement age" (FRA).
+In other words, you won't become eligible for full benefits, unreduced, until you reach your FRA, which depends on your birth year.

 Profit and prosper with the best of expert advice on investing, taxes, retirement, personal finance and more - straight to your e-mail.